Leon Pescheret: Tucson and the Southwest

-His national reputation for one plate color etching made him an instantaneously recognized figure in Tucson's emerging artist community.
-He was regularly invited to speak to art classes and groups, his "desert work" for this period was included regularly in exhibits and shown through private residential receptions.
+His work with one-plate color etching led to recognition within the Tucson artist community.
+During this period, he spoke to art classes and groups, and his work was included in exhibits and shown through private residential receptions.

 In March 1942, on a visit to Tucson, Pescheret spoke to the combined art classes at the University of Arizona and the Advertisers National Federation in Phoenix on the topic of one plate color etching and this phase of his work.
 During these lectures Pescheret articulated his philosophy that artist should produce quantities of prints to drive down the price so that they can be acquired by the general public and avoid limiting production to elevate scarcity so only collectors and museums can buy them.
 In discussing the single plate color etching process with the Arizona Daily Star in 1942, Pescheret explained that he only produced six plates a year each an open edition of 200 prints.
 These prints are produced on large copper plates, the smallest 10 by 12 inches the largest 13 by 18 inches.

 Through the 1940s Pescheret became a fixture in the Arizona art scene.
 In 1944 the Phoenix Writers Club published a volume of poetry titled "Random Arrows," Pescheret contributed a desert etching that was reproduced as the frontispiece of the book.

 In 1946 Pescheret exhibited 24 color etching at an exhibit at the Arizona State Museum as part of a one-man show in Tucson, Arizona.
 The etching showed the southwestern desert and images of Wisconsin, Tennessee and New England.

 While Pescheret's work mastered monochromatic images, he established a national reputation as a color etcher.
 Most of his work was produced using a single plate, all the color necessary to the development of the image rubbed into the copper plate then printed by passing the plate and through the press.
 Only one print is obtained from one coloring, and it must be a perfect print, as no additions or subtractions can be made after the print is struck.

 In 1954 Pescheret's color etching were shown at the O'Brian Galleries in Phoenix and in 1955 the Arizona State Museum exhibited thirty of his color etching.
 During the exhibit Pescheret gave a gallery talk.
 In 1957 his black and white and color prints were shown at the Tucson Art and Craft Market Gallery in Tucson.

 Leon Pescheret closed the Whitewater studio in 1967, relocating to Tucson, Arizona.
 He died after a long illness on February 23, 1971, in a hospital in Tucson.

 Desert etchings

-Pescheret's desert etchings from Arizona, New Mexico and California blended his distinctive style with the stark landscapes, big skies, romantic architecture and magnificent coloring to produce some of his most indelible work.
+Pescheret's desert etchings from Arizona, New Mexico and California blended his distinctive style with stark landscapes, open spaces and skies, romantic architecture and vibrant coloring.
 Many of his color images of Arizona were featured and distributed nationally in Arizona Highways Magazine.